-2.2 Application for GMP Inspection
+2.2 Application for GMP inspection

 - 2.2.1 Submission of application for GMP inspection should be submitted through TMDA online trader portal.
-During submission of the application, Site Master File (SMF) filled-in in the GMP application form should be uploaded. - 2.2.2 Applicant shall indicate in the SMF and application form the number of production blocks and lines to be inspected which are related to products registered or applied for marketing authorization in Tanzania. - 2.2.3 The Application should be accompanied by prescribed fees as provided in the Fees and Charges Regulations in force.
+During submission of application, Site Master File (SMF) and filled in GMP application form should be uploaded. - 2.2.2 Applicant shall clearly indicate in the SMF and application form number of production blocks and lines to be inspected which are related to products registered or applied for marketing authorization in Tanzania. - 2.2.3 The Application should be accompanied by prescribed fees as provided in the Fees and Charges Regulations in force.